 Where to book tickets

-If you plan to visit the Las Vegas Tournament Of Kings Show Excalibur, you can either book your tickets online or buy your tickets from the offline box office queue at the Excalibur Hotel.
+You can book tickets for the Las Vegas Tournament Of Kings Show Excalibur online or from the offline box office queue at the Excalibur Hotel.

-Moreover, with online tickets, you can add your seating preference and pick the food you want served, among other options provided by the Tournament of the Kings Show at Excalibur Hotel.
+Moreover, with online tickets, you can add your seating preference and pick the food, among other options provided by the Tournament of the Kings Show at Excalibur Hotel.

 How do online tickets work?

-Once you go to the booking site for The Tournament of Kings Show at Excalibur, Las Vegas, you will first select the date and number of tickets you need.
+Go to the booking site for The Tournament of Kings Show at Excalibur, Las Vegas.

 Please reach the destination at least 15 minutes before the show starts.